 The Heart (xin) is one of the zang organs and is yin in nature.
 It rules the blood and blood vessels.
-When the heart is working properly the blood flows smoothly and we can expect to see a normal complexion.
+When the Heart in TCM is working properly the blood flows smoothly and we can expect to see a normal complexion.
 A pale complexion can indicate a lack of blood, purple complexions can indicate stagnant blood.

-Body fluids are also controlled by the heart and sweat is a good indicator of the heart.
-Excessive sweating indicates a lack of heart qi.
+Body fluids are also controlled by the Heart in TCM and sweat is a good indicator of the heart.
+Excessive sweating indicates a lack of Heart Qi.
 In this sense, western anti-perspirants should be used with caution – not only are they full of harmful chemicals that seep into our pours only to be circulated around the body, they ‘lock in’ perspiration and prevent the healthy functioning of the body.

 The heart is often described as the emperor of the body.
 If the emperor does not abuse its position, the ‘country’ will function normally.
-The citizens of this country are the organs who send qi and jing as a means of paying tribute.
+The citizens of this country are the organs who send Qi (or chi) and Jing as a means of paying tribute.

 A relaxed and functioning heart allows our shen to be at peace.
 If we are constantly stressed, we damage our heart.
 If we are always working, we tire our heart and shen.
 If we are inactive a lot, our heart slows and our shen becomes lazy.
 We must therefore be careful to neither overwork our heart nor be thrown on the couch all day.
 Like all things Chinese, a balance must be sought that allows our shen to be at its rightful place.